 Frederik spent his first 7 years in Japan where his father Pastor Poul Erik Fabricius and mother Anne Dorthe were sent to run the Danish Seamen’s Church in Yokohama.
-In 1967 the family moved St. Katherines by Regents Park.
-Having completed his A Levels at Highgate School, he moved to Denmark and performed his National Service with the Royal Guard, and studied at Copenhagen Business School where he received his M. Sc.
+In 1967 the family moved to St. Katherine's in Regent's Park.
+Having completed his A Levels at Highgate School, he moved to Denmark and performed his National Service with the Royal Lifeguards, and studied at Copenhagen Business School where he received his M. Sc.
 In Business and Financial Administration.

 Christian Rasmussen (Essex)